 TKANI is a series of events for experimental music and performance art showcasing some of the most intriguing and innovative artists of International and local scenes – for one evening only.
-The third Moscow edition will take place on Friday, October 5th at Mutabor.
+The third Moscow edition took place on Friday, October 5th at Mutabor.

-TKANI will explore new sounds from field recording to electroacoustics, from post-industrial to new capabilities of a human voice with live performances of two British musicians – Luke Yonger (HELM) and John Bence.
+TKANI explored new sounds from field recording to electroacoustics, from post-industrial to new capabilities of a human voice with live performances of two British musicians – Luke Yonger (HELM) and John Bence.

 Luke Younger is a permanent favorite of music media from The Wire to Resident Advisor and usual participant of the most important festivals for innovative music, such as Atonal and Unsound.
 While being a founder of his own Alter imprint, he’s also one of the key artists of PAN label, one of the main suppliers of “popular experimental” music.